lalitdotdev/ShopSavvy/README.md

 # ShopSavvy- Product Price Tracking and Alert System

 ShopSavvy is a versatile web application designed to help you track product prices and receive timely alerts when there are price drops or stock availability changes.
-Whether you're an online shopper, a deal hunter, or a data enthusiast, ShopSavvy provides powerful features for you.

 ## Features